cs4241-19a/cs4241-19a.github.io/syl.md

 While JavaScript is the main language for front-end web application development, there are a variety of choices for back-end languages.
 Java, Python, Ruby, and many other languages have HTTP support.
 We'll be using node.js for simplicity and consistency.
-That said, some assignments will involve exploring other server options.

-The first person who sends me a pull request correcting a typo or broken link will receive a tech sticker of their choosing from my collection when the new batch comes in.

 Discussion / Questions
 ---